 What does Investing really mean?

-Investing has always been known to reach out to our financial goals.
+Investing has always been known to reach our financial goals.
 It is to improve our lifestyle and to improve our standard of living to the ones we actually deserve.
-Investing isn’t any new term that came out to be in fame during recent times.
-We always have known various concepts of investing and people have made fortunes out of their investment.
+Investing isn’t any new term that came out to be in fame in recent times.
+We always have known various concepts of investing and people have made fortunes out of their investments.

 World-renowned scientist Sir.
 Isaac Newton was one of the smartest people to ever live.
 And, here’s how history tells us about ‘the smart people being dumb’.
 Wherein, it is evident that making money in the stock market requires a different sense of smartness.
 Something that’s more psychological than intellectual.

 “Back in the spring of 1720, Sir Isaac Newton owned shares in the South Sea Company, the hottest stock in England.
 Sensing that the market was getting out of hand, the great physicist muttered that he ‘could calculate the motions of the heavenly bodies, but not the madness of the people.’

 Newton dumped his South Sea shares, pocketing a 100% profit totaling £7,000.
 But just months later, swept up in the wild enthusiasm of the market, Newton jumped back in at a much higher price – and lost £20,000 (or more than 42 crore rupees in today’s money.
 For the rest of his life, he forbade anyone to speak the words ‘South Sea’ in his presence.”

 When guys like Sir.
 Newton makes mistakes in investing.
 We are far from perfect.
 In fact, it’s fine for us to make mistakes.
 But, what matters is what it cost us.
 I believe that’s the biggest reason people don’t invest in the stock market.

 So, how to avoid making mistakes?
 By the end of this article, you’ll get the answer.